daigo-fujioka/chat-space/README.md

 |name|string|null:false,

 ### Association
-- has_many :users
+- has_many :users, through: :member
-- has_many :messages, through: :member
+- has_many :messages

 This README would normally document whatever steps are necessary to get the